A Good Night For a Murder

 Episode Blog

-This is the story of spirit photographer, William Mumler.
+This is the story of the Fox sisters.

-This is the story of the Bermondsey Horror.
+This is the story of Sally Cochran, who was murdered by sleepwalker.